bbcf/bbcflib/doc/tutorial_btrack.rst

 This involves tedious conversions, manipulations, and hundreds of very similar scripts that each of us rewrites constantly.
 Also, shell commands have their limits, and most of the time it is simpler/mandatory to use a real programming language instead (here we choose Python).
-The purpose of **btrack** is to provide an immediate access to the file's content, neither having to think about formats' specificities, nor convert or decode binary formats.
+The purpose of **track** is to provide an immediate access to the file's content, neither having to think about formats' specificities, nor convert or decode binary formats.

 What formats are supported?